Johnson & Johnson to buy private drug developer for $1.75 billion

 Every year on average, RSV leads to 1.5 million outpatient visits among children younger than 5 years old, according to the CDC.

-J&J, which is developing its own treatment for RSV, said Alios' AL-8176 would complement its own portfolio.
+J&J is developing its own treatment for RSV and said Alios' AL-8176 would complement its own portfolio.
+The J&J drug has not yet been tested in humans, Hait said.

 While RSV has no approved treatment, AstraZeneca Plc (AZN.L) sells the only approved vaccine to prevent RSV in children.